AgileVentures/av-static-website/source/blog_articles/2016-11-10-mix-and-match.html.markdown

 }
 ```

 My two biggest concerns remaining were that now the `findBy` method was named incorrectly and that we had quite a lot of mockup setup replication in the mocha test suite for the story model.
 I created refactoring tickets for these two and got the PR merged in.
-From a days distance I think it was a reasonable compromise.
+From a day's distance I think it was a reasonable compromise.
 Let's see how we feel in a week and a month and a year!

 This also allowed me to try pushing a new feature to the drie server.
 This failed with a 502 and super fast feedback from the drie team allowed us to identify that as a node versioning issue which we can hopefully fix today.
 It also highlighted the need for a staging server as I had broken production in the process.
 Although that's no disaster here as we only have a single test deploy that no one's using yet so it's not really `production`.